CodeYourFuture/curriculum/common-content/en/module/induction/wrapping-up/index.md

 {{<note type="activity" title="Creating a commit - Figure it out 🔍">}}

-📋 Double check the learning objectives from this section.
+📋 Double check the learning objectives from this sprint.
 Make a note of those objectives that you're still struggling with.

 Now you'll need to **create a commit**.